rsksmart/devportal-1.0/content/rsk-devportal/guides/rif-relay/deployment.md

             }
         }
         ```
-        > The [contracts](https://developers.rsk.co/rif/relay/contracts/#primary-contracts) used in this setup are the primary contracts available on the RSK network.
+        > The [contracts](https://developers.rsk.co/rif/relay/contracts/#primary-contracts) used in this setup are the primary contracts available on the Rootstock network.
 These primary contracts, however, do not include support for the `CustomSmartWallet`.
         For details of each configuration key used in setting up the RIF Relay Server, refer to the [RIF Relay Server Configuration](https://github.com/rsksmart/rif-relay-server#server-configuration) documentation.
     1. To start the server, execute the following command:
         ```